Another Word For IN_PAIN

 Verb : (transitive) To cause (someone) pain, suffering or distress.

-Verb : (obsolete) To strike or cast down; to overthrow.
+Verb : (obsolete) To strike or cast down; to overthrow; to result.

 Verb : (obsolete) To make low or humble.